Existence and uniqueness of optimal transport maps: Abstract

 \section{Abstract}

-Let $(X,d,m)$ be a non-branching Polish metric measure space.
-We show existence and uniqueness of optimal transport maps for cost written as non-decreasing and strictly convex functions of the distance, provided the space satisfies the measure contraction property.
+Let $(X,d,m)$ be a proper, non-branching, metric measure space.
+We show existence and uniqueness of optimal transport maps for cost written as non-decreasing and strictly convex functions of the distance, provided $(X,d,m)$ satisfies a new weak property concerning the behavior of $m$ under the shrinking of sets to points, see Assumption \ref{A:mcc}.
+This in particular covers spaces satisfying the measure contraction property. \\ We also prove a stability property for Assumption \ref{A:mcc}: If $(X,d,m)$ satisfies Assumption \ref{A:mcc} and $\tilde m = g\cdot m$, for some continuous function $g >0$, then also $(X,d,\tilde m)$ verifies Assumption \ref{A:mcc}.
+Since these changes in the reference measures do not preserve any Ricci type curvature bounds, this shows that our condition is strictly weaker than measure contraction property.